 Anyone who has delved into the murky, yet relatively easy set-up world of snooping, will be fully aware that there are people out there who make it their business to know your business.
 This includes government agencies, ISPs and the very real threat that hackers bring to the table.

 For those with such valid concerns, we will take a look at the best VPN for Linux, and sorry, it needs to be made crystal clear from the start of this piece that this will not include any reference to those companies who claim to offer the best free VPN for Linux and Linux VPN client.

 We will touch on why as we progress through the piece, but suffice to say that such companies will want something in return and that something is not what you want to give.

-Let’s park that one for the moment and take a look at each of the parts that go together to make a cool Linux and VPN combo and find out what is the best linux vpn (best VPN Linux).
+Let’s park that one for the moment and take a look at each of the parts that go together to make a cool Linux and VPN combo and find out what is the best Linux VPN.